 Last but not least, here’s another one of the best makeup tips and hacks of 2020.
 Blush and bronzer typically fall under my mask, so I try to avoid using these products if possible.
 Sometimes, I can get away with blush.

 But I do use my bronzer to lightly contour my eye, which paired with tightlining and mascara, is AMAZING in terms of impact.

 Dust your blush on your eyelid to add a bit more dimension and awaken your eyes and also create a bit of contrast with your eye color and blush.

 If you don’t know what blush color is right for you, you can find my inclusive chart in my book!

 Want to really learn how to wear makeup?
-I’m launching my Be Your Own Makeup Artist Academy (that follows and goes into depth based on my book) in early 2021.
+I’m launching my Learn Makeup in 5 Days Course, the ultimate makeup for beginners course (that follows and goes into depth based on my book) in early 2021.
 This is a truly unique approach to learning how to wear makeup and something that doesn’t really exist, I promise – if I tell you why, then it wouldn’t be that special now would it?!
 Either way, sign up to learn more and receive a notification of the course launch.

 Been answering your beauty questions since 2014!